Image Matters Logo

 Introduction -

 There are two main approaches to this, but they share a common factor.
-By some means an image file has to finish up on a server - either directly on a forum (THR server in these samples)...... or a server elsewhere.
+By some means an image file has to finish up on a server - either directly on the THR server ...... or a server elsewhere.
 It cannot otherwise be displayed.

-(NOTE - the descriptions apply to fairly recent version of VBulletin but hopefully will still help explain the basics).
+(NOTE - the descriptions apply to last version of VBulletin but hopefully will still help explain the basics).

 Attchments to posts -